Blueman3612/KnightVision/README.md

 1. Create a new Supabase project
 2. Run the SQL schema from `backend/app/db/schema.sql` in the Supabase SQL editor
+3. Apply any additional migrations from the `supabase/migrations` directory
-3. Configure authentication in the Supabase dashboard
+4. Configure authentication in the Supabase dashboard

 ## Development Workflow